 This process is a journey and will take quite a bit of time.
 There is no right/wrong answer, just naming and identifying some connections.
 The self assessment can look any way that the student wishes.
 Digital formats allow for wider breadth of opportunities for student voice (audio, video, image-although image can be paper based too).

-New Core Competencies Posters (download for your use)
+Core Competencies Posters (download for your use)

-New from the Ministry Site: Supporting the Self Assessment and Reporting on Core Competencies
+From the Ministry Site: Supporting the Self Assessment and Reporting on Core Competencies

 Using Single Point Frames: